United States intervention in Chile: 1973 coup

+The CIA in their report, was confident that Allende was definitely going to be ousted from office, and that a "coup appears to have the support of all the service commanders", which neither Allende nor his supporters could resist.
+And that Allende was aware that any attempt "to oppose the military could result in heavy casualties."
+The CIA informed the White House about the National Police of Chile's knowledge about an imminent coup, who were in "contact with plotters and have agreed not to resist the military if a coup is attempted."
+This level of knowledge the CIA shared with the White House not only demonstrated an effective way the agency deployed in picking intelligence, but also its closed network or otherwise indirect involvement in the coup.

+On one breadth, the CIA entrusted in the non-friendly political atmosphere in Chile at the time which opposed Allende's government would eventually force him out of office, "should no coup develop."
+The CIA reported that the "rightist National Party" was a step further "demanding Allende’s resignation" on the backdrop of his "incompetence."
+This incompetence and non-friendly opposed political atmosphere were a direct economic orchestration by the CIA that made Chile ungovernable, a situation the National Parties aimed to use to their advantage.

 Transcripts of a phone conversation between Kissinger and Nixon reveal that they did not have a hand in the final coup.
 They do take credit for creating the conditions that led to the coup.
 Kissinger says that "they created the conditions as great as possible."
 Nixon and Kissinger also discussed how they would play this event with the media and lamented the fact that, if this were the era of Eisenhower, then they would be seen as heroes.
 There was a PDB that had a section on Chile dated 11 September 1973 that is still completely censored, as was an entire page on Chile provided to Nixon on 8 September 1973.
 Additionally, a cable from CIA operative Jack Devine dated 10 September 1973, confirmed to top U.S. officials that the coup would take place the following day.
 In collaboration with the coup, a Defense Intelligence Agency summary, also dated on 8 September and classified "Top Secret Umbra", provided detailed information on an agreement among the Chilean Army, Navy, and Air Force to move against Allende on 10 September.
 As the CIA denies its involvement in the coup, another cable sent from the agency on 8 September classified "Secret" had information on the Chilean Navy time and date to overthrow the government of President Allende.
 The cable also identified key Chilean officials who were supporting the coup.
 The cables from around this time with another one stating that the coup was postponed in order to improve tactical coordination and would attempt the coup on 11 September.